jehan-rubin/fakie/README.md

 ### Learning Algorithm
 * FPGrowth `fpgrowth` : Use the FPGrowth algorithm on the dataset
-    * Usage : `fakie GRAPH_LOADER fpgrowth [-hV] QUERY_LANGUAGE`
+    * Usage : `fakie GRAPH_LOADER fpgrowth [-hV] QUERY_EXPORTER`
     * Options :
         ```
           -h, --help      Show this help message and exit.
           -V, --version   Print version information and exit.
         ```
-    * Query Language :
+    * Query Exporter :
         ```
-          cypher  Save the generated rules in the Cypher query language
+          cypher  Export the generated rules in the Cypher query language
         ```

 * Apriori `apriori` : Use the Apriori algorithm on the dataset :warning: NOT RECOMMENDED : VERY SLOW :snail:
-    * Usage : `fakie GRAPH_LOADER apriori [-hV] QUERY_LANGUAGE`
+    * Usage : `fakie GRAPH_LOADER apriori [-hV] QUERY_EXPORTER`
     * Options :
         ```
           -h, --help      Show this help message and exit.
           -V, --version   Print version information and exit.
         ```
-    * Query Language :
+    * Query Exporter :
         ```
           cypher  Save the generated rules in the Cypher query language
         ```

-### Query Language
+### Query Exporter

-* Cypher `cypher` : Save the generated rules in the Cypher query language
+* Cypher `cypher` : Export the generated rules in the Cypher query language
-    * Usage : `fakie GRAPH_LOADER LEARNING_ALGORITHM [-hV] cypher [-o=<path>]`
+    * Usage : `fakie GRAPH_LOADER LEARNING_ALGORITHM cypher [-hV] [-o=<path>]`
     * Options :
         ```
           -h, --help            Show this help message and exit.
-          -o, --output=<path>   Path to the generated queries folder
+          -o, --output=<path>   Destination folder for the generated queries
           -V, --version         Print version information and exit.
         ```

 ### Examples

-* To run the FPGrowth algorithm on a neo4j database, and then save the generated rules as Cypher queries, use :
+* To run the FPGrowth algorithm on a neo4j database, and then export the generated rules as Cypher queries, use :
 `load-neo4j ./path/to/your/neo4j/db fpgrowth cypher -o queries/destination/folder`
-* To run the Apriori algorithm on a neo4j database, and then save the generated rules as Cypher queries, use :
+* To run the Apriori algorithm on a neo4j database, and then export the generated rules as Cypher queries, use :
 `load-neo4j ./path/to/your/neo4j/db apriori cypher --output="queries/destination/folder`

 ## Overview